- Search for a Leaflet

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7am, you can give the missed dose at any time up to 11am.
 If you remember after that time, give the dose as soon as you remember.
 Then give a dose every 12 hours from this new time, until all four doses have been given (this may mean continuing for more than 2 days).

 What if I give too much?

-If you think you may have given your child too much rifampicin, contact your doctor or NHS Direct (0845 4647).
+If you think you may have given your child too much rifampicin, contact your doctor or local NHS Services (details at end of leaflet).